 If Jesus were not who He claimed to be, no one would pay Him any attention.
-The fact that He remains—to the present day—the most important person in the history of the world, is tremendous evidence to support His claims.
-Many millions of men and women over the course of the past two thousand years have tried to discredit Jesus, and have failed.
+The fact that He remains, to the present day, the most important person in the history of the world is tremendous evidence to support His claims.
+Many millions of men and women over the course of the past two thousand years have tried to discredit Jesus and have failed.
 These individuals are all dead and gone, and Jesus is still alive and changing people’s lives today.
-Jesus is more prominent in the world today, than at any other time in history.
+Jesus is more prominent in the world today than at any other time in history.
 Why?
-Because everything that He has said and done has been proven—true.
+Because everything He has said and done has been proven true.

 Luke 10:18 And He said to them, “I saw Satan fall like lightning from heaven.”

-Jesus said that the reason the world hates those who believe in, and follow Jesus, is because it first hated Him who said that the deeds of men are evil.
+Jesus said that the reason why the world hates those who believe in and follow Him is because it first hated Him who said that the deeds of men are evil.